catenamatteo/dvfs4j/README.md

 dvfs4j currently supports only systems equipped with a single multi-core CPU.

 To get an instance of the DVFS class, please use the DVFSFactory.
+Refer to the test class(es) for working examples.